ggldnl/dots_arch/README.md

 It should go in /usr/share/rofi/themes/

-The script in .config/i3/scripts/ will change the background automatically every time i3 restarts, choosing one randomly from those available in the folder Pictures/Wallpapers.
+The script in .config/i3/scripts/ will change the background automatically every time i3 restarts, randomly choosing one of those available in the folder Pictures/Wallpapers.
-This is disabled in the i3 config, you can enable it uncommenting the line and removing the one that sets the same background every time.
+This is disabled in the i3 config, you can enable it uncommenting the line and removing the one that sets the same background every time (exec_always feh --bg-fill $HOME/Pictures/Wallpapers/clouds_night.jpg).

   [Michael Hofmann's script]: <https://github.com/mh21/i3-renameworkspaces>